CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Orc** – The Orcs of Katalossa are green skinned humanoids that often have tusks.
 This Lineage tends to favor strength and honor above magical pursuits due to their homes being closer to monster controlled lands.
 The Orcs hold a yearly tournament in their capital of Imshcran to decide who will become their Marshal.
 This tournament includes physical and tactical contests, ultimately deciding who is the most fit to lead the Lineage.
 This Lineages is often very direct in their actions and use their natural strengths to their best advantage.
 Orcs that cast magic usually focus on healing their wounded allies or dealing damage directly to their enemies.

-### Monsters Of Katalossa
+## Monsters Of Katalossa

-##### Gnoll

-The Gnolls of Katalossa were believed to once be members of the Kinfolk Lineage.
+**Gnoll** - The Gnolls of Katalossa were believed to once be members of the Kinfolk Lineage.
 These creatures resemble monstrous versions of hyenas with a dangerous hunger and claws to match.
 They wear cobbled together armor of varying types to protect themselves in battle, but rarely care for each other in a fight.
 Gnolls will often feed on their enemies once they have been dropped, usually resulting in broken limbs for the victims.
 These monsters cannot be reasoned with and do not attempt to communicate other than through threats.

-##### Goblin

-The Goblins of Katalossa have no idea of honor or holding to promises.
+**Goblin** - The Goblins of Katalossa have no idea of honor or holding to promises.
 Peace has been attempted many times, with these monsters however it has never lasted more than three days.
 Goblins are tactical, crafty, and greedy to their core.
 They are never content with what they have and always covet more.
 This means that they can sometimes be paid or tricked to not fight for short periods of time.
 Goblins stick together and protect one another if they can.
 They will never fight one of their own for payment, but they are not opposed to lying about that fact to get what they want.
 Goblins rarely kill their enemies outright, however they usually remove some leaves or resources to add to their loot.

-##### Undead

-The Undead of Katalossa had not been seen for hundreds of years, up until the Torrent occurred.
+**Undead** - The Undead of Katalossa had not been seen for hundreds of years, up until the Torrent occurred.
 These walking dead can complete complex actions and seem to understand speech and tactical fighting.
 While they do not have discussions, some undead can cast spells.
 All undead seem to have a sense for energy and magical items causing them to target foes with these abilities first.
 These creatures have no remorse for the living, almost always killing their foes when they have been dropped.

-#### Magic Of Katalossa
+## Magic Of Katalossa

 Energy is the source of all magic on Katalossa.
 This power is drawn from two separate locations around the plane.
 The source of Ice, Lightning, and Healing magics come from the inner core of the plane while Fire, Stone, and Harming magics come from the space above Katalossa.
 Spells that do not channel a particular element may be fueled by either source.

-#### Essence of Katalossa
+## Essence of Katalossa

 Essence is the source of life on Katalossa and is said to come from the inner core of the plane itself.
 Essence is a resource that can be used for a variety of purposes.
 The most common use is the ability to come back to life from death.
 A spirit may return to life by giving one essence back to Katalossa, allowing their body and items to reform.
 The body may reform in several ways such as receiving guidance from a willing person, being rebuilt by a machine, being shunted into a new body, etc.

-### The Unified Principles Of The Inspired
+## The Unified Principles Of The Inspired

 - All people of lineages of the Inspired are considered equal under the law regardless of station, physical ability, and thought.
 - All people of lineages of the Inspired are entitled to speak freely of their thoughts.
 This ability to speak freely is only restricted when knowingly used to speak falsely of another member of the Inspired.
 All Inspired should be sure in their words and never use them to throw accusations against each other without consideration for their actions.